riodelphino/preview.vifm/README.md

 ## Known problems

-- [ ] Freeze the vifm, until the async generation of all preview images in dir is complete.
+- [ ] Freeze the vifm, until the async(?) generation of all preview images in dir is complete.